A trip by Keith Maton

-back on air
+were back on air the weekend 24th-25th

 of Manx Radio from the radio-ship

 Ross revenge.
-The Caroline story continues
+The Caroline story continued

-into 1988 when the crew built a new aerial system
+into 1988 when the crew built a new aerial

-listen link available on link here
+listen link available here

 Click below for latest photos